Vancouver Whitecaps FC: Cascadia Cup

+The rivalry with the Seattle Sounders FC trace back to the 1970s North American Soccer League and have endured through multiple league incarnations, including the USL First Division and MLS since 2011.
+As of mid-2025, the teams have met over 160 times.
+Vancouver's most sustained winning run came in the early 1980s, while Seattle's longest unbeaten stretch occurred between 2017 and 2022.

 Canadian rivalries

 The Vancouver Whitecaps also have rivalries with Toronto FC and the CF Montreal.
 Vancouver's first game in MLS was against Toronto in an attempt by the league to spur a rivalry between the two Canadian teams.
 Montreal was a rival in the second division.
 The three teams have played each other during Voyageurs Cup competitions.

 Broadcasting

 All Whitecaps matches are broadcast on television and radio.
 Through the 2013 season, Sportsnet Pacific and Sportsnet One nationally broadcast all "regional" Whitecaps games not televised by TSN or TSN2 as part of its national package of MLS games, broadcasting 24 games per season.
 Regional matches were called by Craig MacEwen, who does play-by-play, and former Vancouver 86ers goalkeeper Paul Dolan, who provides colour commentary.
 Dolan replaced former Vancouver Whitecaps midfielder Martin Nash, who provided colour commentary during the Whitecaps FC inaugural season.
 In January 2014, TSN (which is owned by Bell Media, a subsidiary of the Whitecaps' founding sponsor Bell Canada) announced that it would take over broadcast rights to these "regional" Whitecaps games beginning in the 2014 Major League Soccer season.
 In 2014, selected games aired on CIVT-DT and CIVI-DT due to scheduling conflicts.
 As of 2021, TSN streams all 34 regular season games, with playoff games if qualified.
 The current broadcasting team features Blake Price doing play-by-play, and Dolan as colour commentator, after Peter Schaad was relieved of his play-by-play duty in April 2021.
+Since 2023, the only regional broadcast is CKGO-AM, as TSN will only carry selected Whitecaps matches due to the new worldwide MLS broadcast deal with Apple TV.